pranavmasson/LeetCode/README.md

 # LeetCode
-# just my solutions for my LeetCode problems that I've solved :)
+# solutions for LeetCode problems that I have solved
 # feel free to digest